OpenSPP/documentation/docs/tutorial/user_guides/import_registrant_data.md

 ### Login with proper user access rights

 To prevent data mishandling and improve data security, the permission to import and export data into OpenSPP is exclusive to user accounts with **System admin** role.
-Learn more about setting up and configuring admin role user accounts here: Tutorial: [Administrating role-based access](https://docs.openspp.org/tutorial/user_guides/administrating_role_based_access.html).
+Learn more about setting up and configuring admin role user accounts here [Administrating role-based access](https://docs.openspp.org/tutorial/user_guides/administrating_role_based_access.html).
 To verify that your user account has the right permissions, navigate to the four-square icon on the top-left corner and click **Settings** from the list, click **Users & Companies** from the header; then click **Users**.
 This should display all user accounts in OpenSPP.

 ![](import_registrant_data/1.png)